All roads lead to Chennai !

 – After you cross Miryalaguda region, you enter into Andhra Pradesh, the next big town is Piduguralla, 60kms/1 hour away.
 Right on the highway, there is a Prashanthi Dhaba, a colleague who hails from Piduguralla vouched for it as being quite popular in Piduguralla.
 They even have a play area for kids.

 – A short distance from Prashanthi Dhaba is Sitara Hotel, the food is good and clean washrooms.
+Update May 2018 – A new hotel Vallela Residency has come up at Piduguralla after Sitara Hotel, you could check this one out also.
+Decent food and clean washrooms.

 – Addanki is next, though an important, historical town, there are a few not so great hotels here, unless you are badly in need of a break, you could proceed further to Medarametla.